CatalinTiseanu/heavy-duty-group-by/README.md

+# GroupBy iterator for large key-value streams

 ## Description

 I wanted to build a production-grade algorithmic component of a real distributed system.
-I took me roughly 10 hours to implement this in Feburary 2016.
+It took roughly 8 hours to implement this back in Feburary 2016.
-I used Python 2 back then, I updated the code to Python 3.
+I used Python 2 back then, I updated the code to Python 3 using `2to3`.

 The task was to build a function which can group a large stream of key-value pairs: